 I'm excited to announce my new fiction short, Hold On will premiere at the 2017 Sundance Film Festival.
-The film tells the story of a young man who is left to care for his grandmother one morning.
-The two-hander stars activist/former model Bethann Hardison who plays opposite newcomer Jimmie Jeter.
+The two-hander stars former model and activist Bethann Hardison opposite newcomer Jimmie Jeter.
 Thanks to a talented & generous cast & crew and to IndieWire who has named "Hold" On one of Sundance's "10 Must-See Shorts."

-Over the weekend I was honored to accept the Emerging Talent Award from the Voice of a Woman Festival whose mission is to feature the aesthetic expressions and points-of-view of women artists, as well as to give 'voice' to the stories and experiences of women and girls.
+Over the weekend I was honored to accept the Emerging Talent Award from the Voice of a Woman Festival whose mission is to feature the aesthetic expressions and points-of-view of women artists.
 Other honorees included fellow filmmaker Shola Lynch, VR designer Resh Sidu, the team behind Equal Means Equal, and Gamechanger Films.
 Thanks to VOW for presenting our works!

-After showings in Seattle and Montreal, You Can Go recently made its European debut at the XXIII Capalbio International Film Festival in Tuscany where it was awarded the RIGENERAZIONE Prize.
-The festival, founded by the legendary Michelangelo Antonioni, is uniquely dedicated to the art of short film (and also happens to take place in a really cool medieval hilltop castle).
-It was inspiring to see so much great work from around the world -- particularly from those who are working under some of the most challenging socio-political conditions.
-Congrats to everyone on their films!
+Earlier in the year, You Can Go made its European debut at the XXIII Capalbio International Film Festival, where it was awarded the Rigenerazione Prize.
+The festival, founded by the legendary Michelangelo Antonioni, is uniquely dedicated to the art of short film and takes place in a medieval hilltop town in Tuscany (pictured below).

 Blackout, a new documentary I helped to research and produce will have its debut on PBS' American Experience next Tuesday, July 14th.
 Thanks to all the New Yorkers who shared their stories with us on and off camera.
 Below is a clip featuring Brownsville native and graffiti writer, Doc Tc5.
 Hope you enjoy the show!